TopologicalBird/airway-pht-2/README.md

 # Airway tree geometry characterised using topological data analysis
 This project is the continuation of [airway-pht](https://github.com/TopologicalBird/Airway_PHT) ([ERS conference abstract](https://doi.org/10.1183/13993003.congress-2025.PA4163)), with significantly expanded benchmarking and method comparisons.
 ## Abstract
-Computed tomography images, combined with advanced segmentation software, enable the reconstruction of three-dimensional airway structures.
-However, existing analysis frameworks are not designed to quantify airways in 3D ambient space, leaving the relationship between 3D airway morphology and biomedical features largely unexplored.
-To fill this research gap, we propose airway analysis frameworks based on topological data analysis, specifically, persistent homology transform, to comprehensively characterize multiscale and multidirectional 3D branching information.
-By testing our methods against multiple segmentation tools and parameter settings, we prove the robustness of our methods as well as their ability to reliably extract 3D anatomical information.
-Our proposed framework establishes a foundation for advanced 3D airway morphology analysis, facilitating new medical research into airway structure-function relationships.
+Airways exhibit complex branching structures inside the ambient 3D space with different branch lengths and various branching directions.
+Capturing these three key features, i.e., three-dimensionality, multiscale, and multidirectionality, is essential for a comprehensive airway structural analysis.
+This leads to systematic quantitative analyses of airway structure and its association with downstream biological or computational tasks.
+However, existing approaches typically focus on only one or two of these three features and therefore fail to provide a unified quantitative characterisation.
+In this paper, we address this research gap by proposing frameworks based on topological data analysis, specifically, persistent homology transform (PHT).
+We demonstrate that our PHT-based representations remain robust across different parameter settings and airway segmentation methods.
+We further validate the proposed representation on left/right airway classification, a fundamental anatomical task that inherently requires the joint characterisation of the three key features.
+With these results, we establish PHT as a robust tool for quantitative characterisation of airway morphology and provide a foundation for future studies that seek to leverage structural information in digital biomedicine applications.
 ## Main Codes
 ### [evaluation_github.ipynb](codes/evaluation_github.ipynb)